 To date, here are a few of our accomplishments:

-— When city council chose to criticize us in the press, before knowing anything about us or what we were doing, I went directly to law enforcement for help.
-I was welcomed with open arms and a tremendous amount of support, including a drug task force which resulted in multiple search warrants and arrests (we lost our Narcotics team 10 years ago to “budget” issues).
+— When our City Councilman, Steve Hansen, chose to criticize us in the press, before knowing anything about us or what we were doing, I went directly to law enforcement for help.
+I was welcomed with open arms and a tremendous amount of support, including a dedicated time period for undercover work to address the drug activity, which resulted in search warrants and arrests (we lost our Narcotics team 10 years ago to “budget” issues).

 — We have worked with large and small businesses to increase security and make changes to their property to deter criminal behavior.